mitranim/wordplay/readme.md

 existence of "malware" implies existence of "bonware" © LR

-existence of "lobotomy" implies existence of "robotomy" [jp] © M
+existence of "lobotomy" implies existence of "robotomy" [ja] © M

 existence of "microbe" implies existence of "macrobe" (possibly giant clothing piece) © M